ADVERTISEMENT

 Which is something that could go a long way to FORCING ND’S HAND as to what football means to it OR NOT.

-But if ND did join the Big Ten and all else remained the same institutionally, then I would drop its ability to go 10-3 on a regular basis to no better than 9-4 or even 8-5.
+But if ND did join the Big Ten and all else remained the same institutionally, I would then drop its ability to go 10-3 on a regular basis to no better than 9-4 or even 8-5.
 Because the Big Ten looks like it will be getting MORE COMPETITIVE, not less.

 A lot of balls in the air right now.
 We’ll see where they land.